lluigecm/university-homeworks/README.md

-Just homeworks and projects from my university's road, maybe something more.
+Just homeworks and projects from 2nd period on my university's road, maybe something more.